Skip to content

 Injustice

-When considering flaws in U.S. disaster support, however, it is worth noting that the United States federal government does not provide support to the Dominican Republic or Cuba at the same level it has for Puerto Rico, imperfect as that implementation has been.
+When considering flaws in U.S. disaster support, however, it is worth noting that the United States federal government does not provide support to the Dominican Republic or Cuba at the same level it has for Puerto Rico, problematic as that implementation has been.
 Imagining that the U.S. government will treat a sovereign Puerto Rico better than the U.S. territory of Puerto Rico is simply not a gamble that the vast majority of the people on the ground in Puerto Rico appear willing to take.

-With all due respect to the “Islanders” living in the states, I would suggest that if you REALLY want to help, you should keep your opinions to yourself when it comes to the problems on the island, UNLESS you are willing to RELOCATE here and then vote your opinions and/or wishes.
+1. With all due respect to the “Islanders” living in the states, I would suggest that if you REALLY want to help, you should keep your opinions to yourself when it comes to the problems on the island, UNLESS you are willing to RELOCATE here and then vote your opinions and/or wishes.

 We islanders have a few more obstacles than you in the states, and that is why you shouldn’t try to persuade us.